Tychis/weatherscan-collector/README.md

 Please review Laravel's official installation guide for server requirements to ensure you meet the base requirements.
 An installer which automates these checks is planned in the future.
 [Laravel Installation Documentation](https://laravel.com/docs/7.x/installation)

+For maximum functionality, this project requires [Redis](https://redis.io/), [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server), and utilizes [Socket.IO](https://socket.io/).
+To have a quickstart on localhost, consider using [Laravel Homestead](https://laravel.com/docs/7.x/homestead) or a similar platform, which pre-installs Redis and NodeJS in the container.

 Clone the repository

     git clone git@github.com:Tychis/weatherscan.git